userfrosting/learn/03.installation/03.other-situations/02.centos/docs.md

 ---
-title: Configuring for CentOS
+title: Configuring for CentOS 7
 metadata:
-    description: Notes for configuring UserFrosting to work with CentOS and Apache.
+    description: Notes for configuring UserFrosting to work with CentOS 7 and Apache.
 taxonomy:
     category: docs
 ---

+>>>>> If you are experiencing errors or unexpected behaviour, temporarily disable SELinux using `sudo setenforce 0` and see if the problem persists.
+If the error is fixed, you have an SELinux permissions error and will need to add an exception.
+If the error persists, this is likely not SELinux, so make sure you re-enable with `sudo setenforce 1`.
+<<<<<

 ## Install prerequisites